Updated March 7, 2021

 Adding it to the price of our wellness tests takes them from $130 to $170.
 Perhaps this doesn’t seem much until you realise that there are 50-plus other tests in the basic profile.
 If all of them cost the price of an fPL, tests would be well into the thousands.

 It’s still up to the vet to decide when when the extra costs are justified and to recommend adding an fPL.
 That’s what I did for Gom.
 Despite his mild symptoms, it returned one of the highest numbers I’ve seen.

 fPL is the best test, but still not perfect.
-It has a reported sensitivity of 79%, meaning it will miss 21% of cases.
+It has a reported sensitivity of around 75%, meaning it will miss one in four cases.
 For these, we use ultrasound or perhaps even surgical biopsy but there will always be a few we miss.
 That’s why it’s important to not give up when investigating vague symptoms, even when the tests are negative.